 Standard Admission Requirements

-The standard requirements for admission to EXCEL coursework, no matter how many credits are transferred from other institutions are:
+The standard requirements for admission to undergraduate coursework, no matter how many credits are transferred from other institutions are:

 - Proof of high school graduation or GED certification